Crassula capitella 'Campfire' (Red Flames Plant) Indoor Care, Propagation & Common Problems

 Are you looking to add Campfire Crassula to your collection?
 You may obtain these plants online from Etsy (Link to Etsy).

-Crassula capitella 'Campfire' Care Indoors
+How to Care for Crassula capitella 'Campfire' Indoors

 Campfire Crassula has no need for regular repotting as it grows best when pot-bound.
 Pruning is necessary to keep the plant neat, to discourage pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to provide them.